Reloaded-Project/Reloaded-III/docs/Server/Packaging/Package-Metadata.md

 ## Supported Games

-!!! info "Stores a list of supported games; by using their known [Game ID][game-id]."
+!!! info "Stores a list of supported games; by using their known [Game ID][game-metadata-id]."

 Alternatively, when experimenting with new games which do not have a specified Game ID, you can also specify `.exe` name, e.g. `tsonic_win.exe`.